Tap Water: Quality and Safety

 The Federal Office for Food Safety and Veterinary Affairs (FSVO) had only recently classified the breakdown products of this fungicide as “probably carcinogenic.”
 As a result, water had not previously been tested for this substance.
 Naturally, similar situations could occur with other water ingredients.
 Generally, however, you can safely drink tap water in Switzerland without concern.

 Articles 97 and 118 of the Federal Constitution describe the protection of health and consumers.
-The Foodstuffs Act clearly defines the legal requirements for drinking water.
+The Foodstuffs Act defines legal requirements for drinking water.
 Cantonal water suppliers must have a quality assurance system in place to ensure compliance with the following regulations:

 - Ordinance of the FDHA on Drinking Water and Water in Public Baths and Shower Facilities (TBDV)